 RE 6212 (2).
 REAL ESTATE ANALYSIS AND STRATEGY.
-This course examines the physical and financial aspects of real estate development from the perspective of the equity investor.
-Classroom lectures will focus on land use concepts critical to the physical development of land and buildings such as comprehensive planning, zoning, subdivision regulations and overall physical feasibility.
-Substantial course time will be allocated to the introduction of Argus cash flow modeling software and the subsequent property valuation in a student development Excel pricing model.
-Students will be conversant in relevant investment return metrics and applied valuation methodology upon completion of the course.
-Prerequisite: Real Estate Investment.
+Examines the physical and financial aspects of real estate development from the perspective of the equity investor.
+Focuses on land use concepts critical to the physical development of land and buildings, such as comprehensive planning, zoning, subdivision regulations, and overall physical feasibility.
+Includes an introduction to ARGUS cash flow modeling software and the subsequent property valuation using an Excel pricing model.
+Students become conversant in relevant investment return metrics and applied valuation methodology.
+Prerequisite: RE 6211.

-RE 6213 (2).
-REAL ESTATE FINANCE AND DEVELOPMENT.
-A course that includes case studies dealing with property selection, acquisition, leasing strategy, financing, sources of debt and equity capital, project development and land development.
-Prerequisite: Real Estate Investment.

-RE 6215 (2).
+- RE 6213 (2).
+REAL ESTATE FINANCE.
+Includes case studies dealing with property selection, acquisition, leasing strategy, financing, sources of debt, and equity capital.
+Prerequisites: RE 6211, 6212, and 6215. - RE 6215 (2).
 REAL ESTATE TRANSACTIONS.
-This course is a survey of topics relating to due diligence in real property acquisition, zoning and land use law, contracts and agency, and leases.
+Surveys topics relating to due diligence in real property acquisition, zoning and land use law, contracts and agency, leases, and development.
 Topics are addressed from a legal perspective.
-Prerequisite: Real Estate Investment.

-RE 6220 (2).
+Prerequisite: RE 6211. - RE 6220 (2).
 REAL ESTATE PRACTICUM.
 Students work in groups on applied real estate projects furnished by participating firms.
 Projects may include research topics, deal analysis, and opportunity assessments.
 Provides benefits such as preparation for a career in real estate and hands-on, real-world experience in a consultative setting.
 Students also attend a series of on-campus meetings, facilitated by various industry experts, to review their progress and get advice on project components and areas of focus.
 Culminates in deliverables for the clients and a team presentation to the class and invited industry guests.
-Prerequisites: RE 6211 and consent of instructor.

-RE 6295 (2).
+Prerequisites: RE 6211 and consent of instructor. - RE 6295 (2).
 DIRECTED STUDY IN REAL ESTATE.
 The student works directly with a professor on a specific project or projects.
 Credit is given based upon evaluation by the professor.
 Students are responsible for submitting a proposal to a professor for directed study credit.